zooperdan/AtlasMaker-for-2D-Dungeon-Crawlers/README.md

 >	- Option to write the image output to separate image files instead of a single atlas image.

 ## Change log

+Version 0.6

+>	- Added rendering of ground and ceiling tiles.
+>	- Fixed so that preview scales stretched to fit while keeping aspect ratio.
+>	- Added a property in Other settings which allows you to change background color of the preview window.

 Version 0.5